varabyte/kobweb/README.md

 > [!CAUTION]
 > Despite the flexibility allowed here, you should not be using this feature frequently, if at all.
 A Kobweb project
 > benefits from the fact that a user can easily associate a URL on your site with a file in your codebase, but this
 > feature allows you to break those assumptions.
-It is mainly provided to enable dynamic routing (see the *Dynamic
+It is mainly provided to enable dynamic routing (see the
-> Routes* section below) or enabling a URL name that uses characters which aren't allowed in Kotlin filenames.
+> [Dynamic Routes▼](https://github.com/varabyte/kobweb?tab=readme-ov-file#dynamic-routes) section) or enabling a URL
+> name that uses characters which aren't allowed in Kotlin filenames.

 ### PackageMapping